-Teaching: Introductory meeting followed by 5 fortnightly one-hour tutorials.
+Teaching: Introductory meeting followed by 5 fortnightly 30-minute tutorials.

-Assessment: Continuous Assessment = 100%

-CL5409 The Ancient and Modern Novel
+CL5409 The Ancient & Modern Novel

 Credits: 40 Semester: 1

 Programme(s): Optional module for Classical Studies, Greek, Latin, and Greek & Latin Postgraduate

 Taught Programmes.

 Description: This module looks at the Greek and Latin novels of the Roman Empire.
-It examines a number of texts in depth, with special reference to the interrelation between the ancient novels and other forms of literary production from the same period, and to their playful and often nightmarish reshaping of the ideals and realities of their contemporary society.
+It examines a number of texts in depth, with special reference to the interrelation between the ancient novels and other forms of literary production from the same period (particularly the Greek prose literature of the Roman Imperial period, with reference to authors like Lucian and Philostratus who draw heavily on new trends in fictional writing).
+It also gives close attention to their playful and often provocative reshaping of the ideals and realities of their contemporary society.
 Throughout the course we will view these texts through the lens of theoretical approaches to modern fiction, with reference amongst other things to their significance for the formation of modern literary conventions.
 The course seeks to build up a broad view of ancient narrative, but it can be studied with its main emphasis on either Greek or Latin texts, according to individual interest.
-Candidates who take LT5017 on Apuleius will not be allowed any significant focus on Apuleius within this module.
 Class Hour: To be arranged.